 Pre Rup was a state temple constructed in the 10th century for the Khmer King Rajendravarman.
 Pre Rup was a Hindu temple dedicated to the God Shiva.
-The temple was constructed using the brown coloured laterite stone, grey sandstone and bricks from clay.
+The temple was constructed using brown-coloured laterite stone, grey sandstone and bricks from clay.
 The temple is thought to have represented the sacred mountain Meru which is believed to be the centre of the universe in Hindu mythology.

 The 3 tiered pyramid temple is over 1,000 years old and faces east.